top of page

 Free Yourself From the Burden of Unnecessarily Large Family Trees

-Free yourself from digital clutter of removing images, citations, and facts pertaining to extended lines you’re not actively researching from your database and harddrive.
+To free yourself from digital clutter, remove images, citations, and facts pertaining to extended lines you're not actively researching from your database and hard drive.

 By downsizing your family tree, you can free yourself to begin writing your family’s history or make cool videos to excite your children, grandchildren, or nieces about their legacy.